Surcharge (payment systems): Australia

 Since the Reserve Bank of Australia's 2003 requirement that the card brands remove the 'no-surcharge' rules that had previously been in effect, Australia has seen a significant increase in the number of businesses opting to pass on transaction costs, with approximately 42% of Australian businesses assessing transaction fees in 2013.
 The competition amongst the card brands in the wake of the changes has significantly reduced the interchange fees assessed to merchants.
 Surcharges must not be more than the amount that it costs a merchant to accept a particular type of card for a given transaction.

 In 2017, the Australian Competition and Consumer Commission (ACCC) placed an excessive payment surcharge ban on all merchants in the country.
 Businesses in Australia were banned from charging customers excessive surcharges on transactions made using EFTPOS, Mastercard, Visa and American Express.
 The ACCC provided a statement on the matter directed at all businesses: “Our message to business is that you are not allowed to add on any of your own internal costs when calculating what surcharge you will charge customers.
-The only costs businesses can include are external costs charged to you by your financial provider".
+The only costs businesses can include are external costs charged to you by your financial provider".After consultation in 2026 and due to payment shifts and confusion to custombers, the Reserve Bank of Australia agreed to banning card surcharges on 1 October 2026.